spring-jdbc-crud/simplejdbcmapper/README.md

   // Define your entities.
 The aliases should exactly match the aliases used in the query.
   MultiEntity multiEntity = new MultiEntity().add(Order.class, "o").add(OrderLine.class, "ol").add(Product.class,"p");

-   // Build your custom sql using the sql columns from sjm.getSqlColumns(multiEntity) String sql = """
+   // Get the columns for your 'SELECT' using sjm.getSqlColumns() String sql = """
       SELECT %s
       FROM orders o